tackelua/ImageAutoClicker-py/README.md

 ## License

-This project is distributed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---
 © 2025 ImageAutoClicker-py